Geographical indication: History

+Parallel to French initiatives, in 1924, Italy enacted its first decret on protection of "typical wines" (vini tipici) through the consortia for the protection of wine (consorzi di tutela).
+The statutes of the consortia had to be ratified by the Ministry of Agriculture that also had to monitor them.
+This decret didn't define de concept of designation but the one of typical wine: "typical wines are the genuine wines whose characteristics result from the type of grapevines, the zone of production or the methods of production and that remain identical for the same type of wine".Later in 1930, a law stablished that soil and climate conditions gave the wine its typical features.
+Finally, in 1963 the decret "on the protection of the designations of origin of musts and wines" abandoned the category of vini tipici and introduced three protection labels: Denominazione d’Origine Semplice (DOS); Denominazione di Origine Controllata (DOC); and Denominazione di Origine Controllata e Garantita (DOCG).

 Under "Champagnerparagraph" of the 1919 Treaty of Versailles, Germany was forbidden from using allied geographical indications on products, which in particular affected the German "cognac" and "champagne" industries, as the French considered the terms misleading references to places in France.
 Since then, the terms "Weinbrand" and "Sekt" have been used instead.

 Geographical indications have long been associated with the concept of terroir and with Europe as an entity, where there is a tradition of associating certain food products with particular regions.
-Under European Union Law, the protected designation of origin framework which came into effect in 1992 regulates the following systems of geographical indications: "Protected designation of origin" (PDO), "protected geographical indication" (PGI), and Traditional Specialities Guaranteed" (TSG).
+Under European Union law, a sui generis geographical indications framework was adopted in 1992 regulating two separate GI schemes called Protected Designation of Origin (PDO) and Protected Geographical Indication (PGI).

-Since 2006, the European Union has required provisions in geographical indications in free trade agreements.
+Since 2006, the European Union has required provisions in geographical indications in its free trade agreements.

-Areas covered
+Products protected

 The primary examples of geographical indications include agricultural products and wines and spirits, such as Champagne, Colombian coffee, Feta cheese, or Longjing tea.

-The use of geographical indications is not limited to agricultural products.
+Nevertheless, the use of geographical indications is not limited to those products.

 A geographical indication may also highlight specific qualities of a product that are due to human factors found in the product's place of origin, such as specific manufacturing skills and traditions.
-For example handicrafts, which are generally handmade using local natural resources and usually embedded in the traditions of local communities.
+For example, handicrafts, which are generally handmade using local natural resources and usually embedded in the traditions of local communities.

-An EU Regulation on geographical indication (GI) protection for craft and industrial products entered into force on 16 November 2023, introducing a new EU-wide GI protection scheme for these products.
-Following its entry into force, the EUIPO gained the authority to handle GIs for craft and industrial products.
-It showcased its continuous adaptation to new challenges and responsibilities in the IP realm.
-Leveraging its extensive experience in administering agricultural GIs, the EUIPO is well-prepared to assume competency over geographical indications for craft and industrial products.
+An EU Regulation on geographical indication (GI) protection for craft and industrial products (CI) entered into force on 16 November 2023: the EC Regulation 2023/2411, known also as CI Regulation.
+It introduced a new EU-wide GI protection scheme for these type of products.
+Following its entry into force, the European Union Intellectual Property Office (EUIPO) gained the authority to handle GIs for craft and industrial products (CIGIs), applicable from 1 December 2025.
+Since that date, it is possible to file applications for the registration of names of craft and industrial products meeting the necessary requirements in the EU.

-From 1 December 2025, the EUIPO will be responsible for the registration of Geographical Indications (GIs) for craft and industrial products.
-It will be possible to file applications for the registration of names of craft and industrial products meeting the necessary requirements in the EU.
-The European Union Intellectual Property Office (EUIPO) is the body responsible for the management of this EU GI scheme.